-HCl emission rates are summarized and compared to the applicable emissions standard in Table 3-1 Concentrations and mass rates are presented in Appendix A. Reduced and tabulated data from the field-testing is included in Appendix B. The calculations and nomenclature used to reduce the data are presented in Appendix C. Actual raw field data sheets are presented in Appendix D. Laboratory reports and custody records are presented in Appendix E.
+Emission rates and concentrations are summarized and compared to NESHAP BMACT limits in Table 3-1.
+Complete emissions data are presented in Appendix A and Reduced and tabulated data from the field-testing is included in Appendix B. The calculations and nomenclature used to reduce the data are presented in Appendix C. Actual raw field data sheets are presented in Appendix D. Laboratory reports and custody records are presented in Appendix E.